drivera123/LDRS591/_pages/unit-2-learning-activities.md

 5. You will be asked to sign in as a student with your pass ID and password to access the online database.
 6. Once you have signed in, then you will be able to type your topic or question in the search window of "Academic Search Premier."

-### Learning Activity 4: Blog post 1
+### Learning Activity 10 - Blog post

 Create a new blog post, and write the author, date and title (including the hyperlink) of a journal article you found in your search in the Academic Search Premier.
 Post this information on your blog.
 Next, briefly assess the source in the following categories.
-Add your post to the "Learning Activities" and "Unit 2" categories.

 •Authority – Who is the author?
 What are the author’s credentials?